-New Fund Risk.
-The Fund is a recently organized management investment company with no operating history.
-As a result, prospective investors do not have a track record or history on which to base their investment decisions.
+Newer Fund Risk.
+The Fund is a recently organized management investment company with a limited operating history.
+As a result, prospective investors have only a limited track record or history on which to base their investment decisions.

-New Sub-Adviser Risk.
-Nest Egg is a newly formed entity and has no experience with managing an exchange-traded fund, which may limit the Sub-Adviser's effectiveness.
+Newer Sub-Adviser Risk.
+Nest Egg is a recently formed entity and has limited experience with managing an exchange-traded fund, which may limit the Sub-Adviser's effectiveness.